 Who Is YNAB Right For?

 YNAB is a well-rounded budget that suits practically anyone’s needs.
 But users new to finance and budgeting will get the most value from the app.
 That’s because YNAB’s help tab has countless resources tailored to beginners.
+It’s even listed on Lucia’s list of the best budgeting apps for teens!
 That said, even the best of us need a refresher from time to time.
 YNAB might not be a good fit if you’re less concerned with budgeting and more so with credit.
 The app doesn’t offer any direct way to monitor your score or history.

 YNAB is definitely worth the download.
 Besides having all the essentials, it also has a user-friendly layout that’s easy for the eyes.
 Plus, the company behind the app, You Need A Budget, clearly has their users’ best intentions, or should I say budget, in mind.
 There are definitely more specialized budgeting apps out there.
 But for those who just want to log in and make sure our balances are on track, there’s really no better app than YNAB.
 For more budgeting advice, head to our budgeting center for college students!